KJisWicked/ascendion-test-next-app/README.md

 4. You should acces the project via `localhost:3000` by default otherwise, what your terminal indicates.

-# Accessing My Answers
+# Answers

+To access the answers, type the urls below directly in your browser after setting up the project.

 ## Q1 - Adding Two Numbers

-Access this via the url

 ```
 localhost:3000/q1